This Sermon is based on Matthew 26:15-18, 20-22

-For those on the bubble, when they find out that they are in.
-They’ll celebrate!
-They’ll take a moment and take it all in – to enjoythe confetti, try on tournament shirts and ball caps, to tweet to all their friends how excited they are.
+For those on the bubble, when they find out that they are in, they’ll celebrate!
+They’ll take a moment and take it all in – to enjoy the confetti, try on tournament shirts and ball caps, and tweet to all their friends how excited they are.

 You.
 Take the day.
 Take today.
 Take today and relish this: God chose you!